keithmburu/courses/2018-deep-learning/assignment4.md

 We could represent every word or character in our input vector using a one-hot-vector representation, and our classifier would learn to make predictions with this data.
 For an example of this, see [Intro to text classification with Keras: automatically tagging Stack Overflow posts](https://cloud.google.com/blog/products/gcp/intro-to-text-classification-with-keras-automatically-tagging-stack-overflow-posts).
 But storing these words would need a larges, parse matrix.
 Instead, we typically use **word embeddings** if we have sufficient data.

 Word embeddings are a relatively new innovation.
-The first implementation was released as a program called word2vec [(Mikilov, 2013)](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), though there are now competing versions, e.g., GloVe [(Pennington et al. 2014)](https://nlp.stanford.edu/pubs/glove.pdf)
+The fir implementation was released as a program called word2vec [(Mikilov, 2013)](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), though there are now competing versions, e.g., GloVe [(Pennington et al. 2014)](https://nlp.stanford.edu/pubs/glove.pdf)

 The idea is that we want to map our word vectors into a high dimensional space where similar words are close to each other and dissimilar words are farther away.
 See [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/).
 Further, words should be closer to each other *along the dimensions that make sense*.
 For example, ideally, the word *king* should be close to the word *queen* along some implicit "status" dimension but far away along some implicit *gender* dimension.
 Word embedding algorithms do this by seeing which words tend to **co-occur**.
 We'll come back to this later, but for now, think of word embeddings as a compact representation that encodes semantic relationships between words.